Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 sales = [2., 4.6, 1.32, 1.11, 9, 8]
 data = {'date': dates, 'sales': sales}
 ```

 you may want to smooth out `'sales'` by taking a rolling average over the last three data points.
-With dataframes, this is easy:
+With dataframes, it's easy:

 ```python
 # pandas